Raise Capital Using Revenue-Based Financing

 better advised to avoid the inevitable conflicts of interest between investors and founders.

-This revenue royalty approach is the least complicated of the various approaches we have developed.
+This revenue-based financing approach is the least complicated of the various approaches we have developed.

 We Enter: